-Rather than being a smart ass on national TV, LaVar Ball should be ashamed.
-The man's son, as a youth representative of the US, disgraced tens of millions of Americans in front of literally hundreds of million Chinese.
+Rather than being a smart ass on national TV, LaVar Ball should be hanging his head in shame.
+Ball's son, a youth representative of the US, disgraced tens of millions of Americans in front of literally hundreds of million Chinese.
 And yes, he and his two teammates disgraced people of color.
-I don’t know why more black Americans, in particular, aren’t calling Ball out on his cluelessness.
-This “father” thinks his son stealing is no big deal; and the Chinese, reading the reports, will naturally assume this to be typical of how American blacks think.
+Why aren't more black Americans calling out the father on his cluelessness?
+This “father” thinks his son stealing is no big deal; and the Chinese, reading American reports, will naturally assume this to be typical of how American blacks think.

-That CNN treated LaVar Ball with anything but utter contempt tells you something about CNN.
+That CNN treated LaVar Ball with anything but contempt tells you something about CNN.
 Not thanking your country’s president for saving your son’s future?
 Shoplifting “ain’t that big a deal"?
-Yeah, I myself don’t give much of a damn about ball players.
-But as for this ex-ball player and father, I wouldn't waste my spit on the man’s face.
+It's true I myself have never given much of a damn about ball players.
+But as for this ex-ball player and his "father", they are trash role models and a disgrace to America.

 My novel A Taipei Mutt is now in print.
 The Asian capital unmuzzled.

 Posted by Eric Mader at 3:13 PM No comments:

 Labels: Air Force One, China, CNN, LaVar Ball, LiAngelo Ball, media, shoplifting, Trump

 The Russiagate Shuffle: More Pathetic Pleading from NYT